 The Archives

-Housed in the Historic Jail, The Charlotte County Archives’ rich and varied collection reflects the diversity, experience, and achievement of Charlotte County people.
+Housed in the historic county gaol, The Charlotte County Archives’ rich and varied collection reflects the diversity, experience, and achievement of Charlotte County people.
 Archival materials dating from the 18th to 21st centuries include hundreds of thousands of original records reflecting individuals, families, groups, and businesses contributing to the social, cultural, economic, and political life of the region.

 The Site